bhk/scam/reference.md

     > (define (f x y)
     +   (concat x y))
-    > (f 1 2)
+    > (f "a" "b")
-    12

-Typically, functions are stored in global variables, as in the example above, but functions are first class values in SCAM, so they can be passed to functions and returned from them.

-You may wonder how functions are encoded as strings, given that all SCAM values are strings.
-The encoding is designed to mesh nicely with Make.
+    "ab"

+When writing entirely in SCAM, you will not need to examine or otherwise deal with the compiled form of functions.
+For the sake of completeness, however, we now describe executable code and how it compiles to GNU make.
-The above definition of `f` compiles to a line in a makefile:
+The value of `f` as described above is the string `"$1$2"`.
+This is GNU Make syntax for concatenating the first and second arguments.
+The above definition of `f` will compile to the following line in a SCAM-generated
+executable:

     f = $1$2

-SCAM will report the value of `f` as such:
+Typically, functions are stored in global variables, as in the example above, but functions are first class values in SCAM, so they can be passed to functions, returned from functions, and constructed without assigning them a name:

     > f
     "$1$2"

-An implication of this is the following behavior:
+    > (lambda (a b) (concat a b))
+    "$1$2"

+Given these facts -- functions are first class values, and function values are in GNU Make syntax -- the logical (if somewhat surprising) implication is the following behavior:

     > ("$1$2" "a" "b")
     "ab"